turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 Length: 60 minutes

 * Opening/Hook (5 mins)
-  * Domains of leadership
+  * Domains of leadership/Pairin
 * Overview of Team Retros & Intro to Feedback in Conversation (15 mins)
-  * Domains of leadership here?
-* Nonviolent Communication (15 mins)
-  * Examples
-* Team Retros (20 mins)
-* Debrief/Closing (5 mins)

-## Opening

-* Reflect on feedback process HOOK (will not have had feedback yet from me)
-  * Also come back to Pairin qualities divided against domains of leadership
-* Template on in-person conversations
-  * Positions vs. interests
-  * Keep coming back to examples of what this looks like in in-person communication/team dynamics
-* Nonviolent communication framework -- emphasis on being mindful in communication
-* Structure of a team retro
+  * Part of agile process (not just for the end of the project)
   * Setting norms for the discussion (maybe have this take the place of the template?)
+    * "opening" -- revisit Tuckman's; where are we in the group dynamic cycle?
+    * process ("body")
+    * next steps ("closing")
+    * A little on sources of interest -- what are you bringing to the conversation?
+What do you hope to get out of the conversation?
   * What went well?
 Appreciation feedback!
 Be specific!
   * What needs improvement?
 Coaching; About actions and outcomes, not specific people
   * What are the next steps?

-MAYBE HAVE THEM CHOOSE AN ACTIVITY TO UTILIZE IN THEIR GROUPS?!?!
-So it's not a traditional retro yet...
+* Nonviolent Communication (15 mins)
+  * Mindfulness
+  * Examples
+* Activity: Team Retros (20 mins)
+  * Choose Your Own Adventure: show examples of how to structure retros from activities page
+* Debrief/Closing (5 mins)

+## Opening